 The excess of deficient units in any municipality, over the regional percentage established as the maximum standard, will be reallocated to other Growth Area municipalities.
-The formula for this reallocation will combine the percentage of regional Growth Area in the municipality, the percentage of regional current (1982) employment in the municipality, and the ratio of municipal median income to the regional median income.
-These three factors represent existing conditions, in contrast to factors designed to reflect projected conditions.
+The formula for this reallocation will combine the percentage of regional Growth Area in the municipality and the percentage of regional current (1982) employment in the municipality.
+These two factors represent existing conditions, in contrast to factors designed to reflect projected conditions.
 The excess of deficient units reflects present conditions and therefore is best reallocated by a formula which reflects present concentrations of employment.